San Bernardino County Transportation Authority: Freeway Service Patrol

 In order to reduce congestion, the SBCTA implemented the Freeway Service Patrol (FSP), whose purpose is to tow stranded motorists within the urbanized area of San Bernardino County.
 Service operates during peak traffic times.

 Active transportation

 The SBCTA maintains a countywide active transportation plan.
 Although San Bernardino County is vast, much of the population is concentrated in the San Bernardino Valley portion in the county's southwest corner.
 The SBCTA requires complete streets within San Bernardino County when cities apply for roadway expansion grants.

 Pacific Electric Trail

 The Pacific Electric Trail is a 21-mile (34-kilometer) rail trail that has been constructed along the former San Bernardino Line.
 The Baldwin Park Subdivision within San Bernardino county is owned by SBCTA.
 SBCTA currently licenses the railroad right of way as a class one bike trail to the cities within the rail corridor.
 The city of Rialto has expressed in expanding the bike trail to SBCTA, once Union Pacific abandons the rail service in the eastern 2.5 miles of the subdivision.

+Redlands loop/Orange Blossom Trail

+SBCTA is using the right of way Redlands Subdivision to extend the bike trail from the University of Redlands Arrow station to highland under Highland/Redlands Regional Gap Connector Project. to provide an alternative mode of transportation.